NJ Transit: History

 From 2009 to 2011, NJT operated the Atlantic City Express Service (ACES) from New York Penn Station to Atlantic City Rail Terminal as a seasonal/weekend train under contract with the Casino Reinvestment Development Authority.

 During Hurricane Sandy in October 2012, the rail operations center of NJ Transit was flooded by 8 ft of water and an emergency generator submerged.
 Floodwater damaged at least 65 locomotive engines and 257 rail cars.

 On May 16, 2025, a strike by the Brotherhood of Locomotive Engineers and Trainmen caused the suspension of the entire NJ Transit rail network due to pay disputes.
-An agreement was reached on May 18 to end the strike, with full train service scheduled to resume after safety inspections.
+An agreement was reached on May 18 to end the strike, with full train service resuming the following Tuesday, May 20, after safety inspections.

 Governance

-The Governor of New Jersey appoints a thirteen-member Board of Directors, consisting of eleven voting and two non-voting members.
-The voting members consist of eight from the general public and three State officials.
+The governor of New Jersey appoints a thirteen-member board of directors, consisting of eleven voting and two non-voting members.
+The voting members consist of eight from the general public and three state officials.
 The two non-voting members are "recommended by labor organizations representing the plurality of employees".
-The Governor has veto power on decisions made by the board.
+The governor has veto power on decisions made by the board.

+In 2026, the United States Supreme Court held in Galette v.
+New Jersey Transit Corp. that NJ Transit is not an arm of the New Jersey government, meaning NJ Transit is not entitled to interstate sovereign immunity.
+Accordingly, NJ Transit may be sued by people in courts outside of New Jersey.